 - List of medical procedures anticipated

-- Occupational, speech, and speech therapies (or any applicable therapy)
+- Occupational, physical and speech therapies (or any applicable therapy)

 - In-home care expenses

 - Transportation costs

 A life care plan may also include additional costs to parents, such as: